| Title: | R Interface to RESTful Web Services |

 Michael Lawrence

-txt <- '{"json":{"rocks":true}}' json <- as(txt, "application/json") as(json, mediaTarget(json))
+txt <- '{"json":{"rocks":true}}' json <- as(txt, "application/json") as(json, mediaTarget(json))txt <- '{"json":{"rocks":true}}' json <- as(txt, "application/json") as(json, mediaTarget(json))

-is just an environment that restricts the types of
+MediaCache is just an environment that restricts the types of

-.
+its elements to Media.
 Construct an instance by

-.
+calling MediaCache.
 The shared default for all REST clients is

-returned by globalRestClientCache
+returned by globalRestClientCache.

 Michael Lawrence

-object wraps a collection of resources with a
+The RestContainer object wraps a collection of resources with a

 list-like interface.
 Values are stored and retrieved

-using familiar accessors like [[
+using familiar accessors like [[ and [[<-.
+Coercion

 between external media and R objects is based on the

-Media
+Media framework.

-object maps familiar R list accessors to CRUD
+The RestContainer object maps familiar R list accessors to CRUD

-operations on RestUri
+operations on RestUri.

-: Creates resources for the objects in
+x[] <- value: Creates resources for the objects in

-.
+value at x.
 This is the

-operation.
+create/POST operation.
 Unlike an R list, the

 resources are added to the collection without removing any